edx/eslint-config-edx/README.md

 ## Dependencies

-[ESLint](http://eslint.org) is required to use either config, as they are [ESLint shareable configs](http://eslint.org/docs/developer-guide/shareable-configs).
+[ESLint](http://eslint.org) is required to use either config, and NodeJS 4.0 or greater is required to use ESLint.
+Both configs are tested with the Node version bundled in the [most recent edX devstack setup](http://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/installation/devstack/install_devstack.html).

 ## Usage

-To begin using the edX ESLint configs in a codebase, the install the desired config from NPM:
+To begin using the edX ESLint configs in a codebase, install the desired config from NPM:

     npm install --save-dev eslint-config-edx